-In addition to the run mode, the device has two low-power modes:
+In addition to the run mode, the device has three low-power modes:

 - Sleep mode: Peripherals can be configured to keep working when the CPU clock is off (NVIC, SysTick, etc.).
-It is recommended only to enable the modules that must work, and close the module after the module works. - Stop mode: the contents of SRAM and registers are maintained and HSI is turned off.
+It is recommended only to enable the modules that must work, and close the module after the module works. - Stop mode: the contents of SRAM and registers are maintained and HSI is turned off. - Deep_stop mode: This mode is the same as the Stop mode, but requires a longer wake-up time.
+GPIO, IWDG (clock source is LSE), NRST, LPTIM (clock source is LSE) may wake up the Deep_stop mode.